MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ![A screenshot of elephants eating hamgburgers.](./media/generative-ai/dall-e-elephant.png)

-    Importantly, notice that the response may look similar but not the same.
-This is because responses are varied.
+    > **Note**: Your images may not be identical to the ones shown here.

 1. In the response, there is text at the bottom that reads "Powered by DALL-E".
-Consider how DALL-E is based on large language models as your natural language input generates images.
+DALL-E is a large language model that generates images from natural language input.

-1. Return to Copilot's chat by clicking on the Microsoft Bing icon on the top right corner of the screen.

 ## Try code generation